Annual Percentage Yield (APY)

 Any item that reduces the balance in your bank account.
 A check, ATM withdrawal, and Debit Card purchase are all examples of debits.

 A card issued by the Bank for making purchases and payments at participating retailers and service providers – including online or by phone.
 You can also use it to access cash at ATMs.
+Purchases and payments are deducted from the primary checking account linked to the card.
+The debit card comes with a chip on the front as well as a traditional magnetic stripe on the back.

 To put money into your account.